corneliusdavid/odug-web-hugo/content/events/2024-12/index.md

 At this month's meeting, we'll read through some of the challenges, discuss possible solutions, and try solving some of the problems together.

+EDIT: There were a few slides in a [PowerPoint](AdventOfCode2024.pptx) that I was going to show but forgot to put it on the laptop I brought to the meeting; you can download it [here](AdventOfCode2024.pptx).
+(Note: it may seem a little disjointed and incomplete but it does contain several links to interesting sites and was only going to be used to augment the time we spent in code.)

 ## DATE/TIME ##

 Wednesday, December 18, 2024